Dark Energy After DESI DR2: Observational Status, Reconstructions, and Physical Models: Physical models and perturbation-level consistency

 so that a fit with $w_{\rm eff}(z)$ may mimic phantom-like behavior even when the underlying $w(z)\ge -1$.
 This degeneracy is broken by perturbations: the same interaction generically modifies growth and lensing, and therefore must be confronted with $\fsig(z)$ and $3\times2$\,pt constraints.
 A canonical reference for coupled quintessence is \cite{Amendola2000CoupledDE}.

 Interacting dark energy provides a qualitatively distinct route to effective $w(z)$ evolution: the dark-energy equation of state can remain non-phantom at the microphysical level while the {\em inferred} effective equation of state crosses $-1$ because energy--momentum is exchanged with dark matter.
+Vacuum-decay (time-dependent $\Lambda$) models can be cast in an equivalent exchange form with $w=-1$ and $Q\equiv -\dot\rho_\Lambda$ (energy transfer between a vacuum-like component and matter); early examples include the Bose-condensate evaporation picture \cite{DymnikovaKhlopov2000VacuumEvap}.

 \paragraph{Covariant definition.} A robust definition starts from covariant non-conservation in each dark sector:

 with baryons and radiation conserved separately.
 For an FLRW background and an interaction parallel to the CDM 4-velocity, $Q^\nu = Q\,u^\nu_{(c)}$, Eq.~(\ref{eq:Qcov}) reduces directly to the continuity equations Eqs.~(\ref{eq:darksector_cont_c}).
 The effective equation of state inferred from a background-only fit is then Eq.~(\ref{eq:weff_general}).